 The role of metal ions in biological systems.
 Topics include metal ion transport, storage and interaction with proteins and nucleic acids; metalloproteins involved in oxygen transport and electron transfer; metalloenzymes involved in activation of oxygen and other substrates; and medicinal, toxicity and carcinogenicity aspects of metals; as well as inorganic model chemistry of bioinorganic systems.
 Several physical methods, including advanced spectroscopic techniques (EXAFS, Raman, ENDOR and NMR) are introduced and their application to current research on the above topics is considered.

 Colloquia presented to the Department of Chemistry by scientists and educators in the chemistry profession on Thursdays, and by graduate students and others conducting research in chemistry and allied fields on Wednesdays as needed.
-The course is required of all graduate students in chemistry in each term.
+The course is required of all graduate students in chemistry in each term except summer.
+The course is not open for credit to undergraduates.

 Modern theories of organic reaction mechanisms, particularly the use of physical-chemical principles to predict the effect of changing reaction variables, especially reactant structures, on reactivity.
 The structure, stability, and reactivity of carbanions and carbocations, as well as SN1 and SN2 reactions, are discussed.

 Consideration of organic chemical reactions at an advanced level.
-Current knowledge concerning synthetic methods, reaction mechanisms, reactive intermediates, conformational analysis, and biosynthesis are discussed in the context of modern organic chemistry.
+Current knowledge concerning synthetic methods, reaction mechanisms, reactive intermediates, conformational analysis, and biosynthesis is discussed in the context of modern organic chemistry.

 A survey of the application of modern synthetic methods to the total synthesis of natural products.
 Coverage will include retrosynthetic analysis and synthetic planning and an overview of the preparation of a wide variety of important natural products.
 Emphasis will be placed on student problem-solving in the context of the synthesis of complex molecules.